Identification of Latent Group Effects under Conditional Calibration: The Structural Coefficient and the Marginal Gap

 The proof is immediate from~\eqref{eq:marg-decomp}.
-The practical import is that $\tau$ identifies the \emph{within-covariate-cell} group effect, while $\Delta_{\mathrm{marg}}$ conflates this with the compositional term $C$.
-Recovering $\Delta_{\mathrm{marg}}$ requires identifying $C$, which in turn requires knowledge of the latent-group covariate distributions---not available under our assumptions without further restrictions.
+The practical import is that $\tau$ identifies the \emph{within-covariate-cell} group effect, while $\Delta_{\mathrm{marg}}$ adds the compositional term $C$.
+Since $C$ is identified in closed form by the display above, both estimands are available from $(Y,X,p)$, and reporting $\tau$ or $\Delta_{\mathrm{marg}}$ is a choice of estimand rather than an identification issue; the decomposition makes explicit what each one measures.